 A nurse will ask questions about your health and your testing needs.
 It is important to understand your risks for acquiring an STD or HIV, and the nurse can help you identify steps you can take that may prevent future infections.
 Our nurses are kind, caring, and non-judgmental, so you can feel free to share openly and get the best care possible.

-Results for STD testing will be available within 7-14 business days, depending on the test; you can call us at (828) 884-3135 to ask about your results.
-Results for HIV testing can be given over the phone with a password.
+Results for STD testing will be available within 7-14 business days, depending on the test.
+Results can be given over the phone with a password: call 828.884.3135.

 Anyone who tests positive for gonorrhea, chlamydia, or syphilis is offered treatment at no charge.

 It is important to identify sexual partners who are at risk and get them tested and treated as well.
 STDs can be passed back and forth between sexual partners, and can even harm the health of an unborn baby.
 Those who have tested positive for STDs should be retested 3 months after treatment.

 Free of charge.
 Available Monday – Friday, 8:30am – 4:30pm.
 Appointments are encouraged: call 828.884.3135.